-Prince documents unsealed: Opioid prescriptions written in manager's name
+Prince documents unsealed: No meds in singer's home were prescribed to him

 Information in the warrants also revealed that investigators found a suitcase containing several prescription bottles in the name of Johnson, who told investigators last year that the singer had been struggling with opiate use.

 The suitcase also contained the lyrics for "You got the Look," which appeared to be in Prince's handwriting.
-The suitcase had a tag on it bearing the name "Peter Bravestrong," which investigators say could be an alias for Prince.
+The suitcase had a tag on it bearing the name "Peter Bravestrong," which investigators determined is an alias for Prince.

 CNN's attempts to reach Johnson on Monday were not immediately successful.

 About a week before his death, Prince's private jet made an emergency landing early April 15 in Moline, Illinois, on the way back from a performance in Atlanta.
 His publicist reassured fans that the 57-year-old star was fine, but a May 6 search warrant said investigators spoke to a witness who said Prince was rushed to a hospital because he was unconscious, and that the singer had admitted to taking one or two pain pills.
-Schulenberg, his doctor, was among those on the plane, according to a search warrant.

 The day before Prince died, his team called an eminent opioid addiction specialist in California seeking urgent help for the singer, an attorney working for the specialist and his son said.